 Want to book your bus tickets to Royal Belum State Park online?
 Use below form for real-time bus reservations.
 Select "Penang" for your destination.
 From here, you'll be able to take a taxi to Royal Belum State Park.

-NOTE: Peak season is June till August!
+NOTE: Peak season is from May to August!

 Royal Belum State Park, located in the state of Perak, is part of the Belum-Temengor jungle complex and has been estimated at over 130 million years old, older than even the great Amazon Basin.